Byron wins rain-shortened Atlanta NASCAR race for 4th win of season

+ATLANTA — William Byron overcame a spin early in the second stage that knocked him back a lap, and then was in the right position when weather took control at Atlanta Motor Speedway.

-HAMPTON, Ga. — (AP) — William Byron won the rain-shortened NASCAR race at Atlanta Motor Speedway on Sunday night for his second win in Atlanta in the last two years and his fourth victory of the season.
+Byron won the rain-shortened NASCAR race at Atlanta on Sunday night for his series-leading fourth victory of the season.
+It was the second win in Atlanta in the last two years for Byron, who took the NASCAR points lead.

+Byron said it was “kind of pins and needles” after his crew made changes to his No. 24 Hendricks Motorsports Chevrolet that had been damaged by the spin.

 The threat of rain affected strategy as drivers fought to move toward the front of the field before weather delayed or ended the race.

+Only six minutes later, fans were warned of severe weather within eight miles of the track and were encouraged to leave the stadium immediately, and NASCAR called the race soon after that announcement.

+“I 1,000% agree with erring on the side of caution,” said Kyle Bush, who finished fifth.

 Daniel Suarez, looking for his first win of 2023, was second.
-Michael McDowell was third.
+AJ Allmendinger was third, followed by Michael McDowell.

+Suarez said he had “a little bit of mixed feelings” about NASCAR’s decision to end the race.

+“I wish we had one more shot to get ahead and then it could rain all it wants,” Suarez said with a laugh.

 “We knew the rain was coming,” McDowell said.
 “We wanted to give ourselves the best chance to win the race.”